Rutgers vs. Illinois NCAA Football Odds, Plays and Insights | October 30, 2021

 Illinois Stats and Trends

-- The Fighting Illini are 4-2 ATS when underdogs by 1.5 points or more this year.
+- The Fighting Illini have been underdogs by 1.5 points or more six times this season and are 4-2 ATS in those matchups.

-- Illinois' games this year have hit the over on two of eight set point totals (25%).
+- Illinois' games this season have hit the over on two of eight set point totals (25%).

-- Illinois is 1-2 against the spread and 2-1 overall in games when it puts up more than 22.6 points.
+- Illinois is 1-2 against the spread and 2-1 overall in games when it records more than 22.6 points.

 - The Fighting Illini have turned the ball over nine times, one fewer times than the Scarlet Knights have forced turnovers (10).